-Unfortunately, during stage 4 restrictions many more working Victorians will find themselves stood down or out of a job completely.
+Unfortunately, because of COVID restrictions many working Victorians have found themselves stood down or out of a job completely.
 If you have lost work because of the pandemic, you may be eligible for either the JobKeeper or JobSeeker payments.

 Below we answer some commonly asked questions about these payments and other support you may be entitled to.